Maulana Azad

-Abul Kalam Ghulam Muhiyuddin (Note:) (11 November 1888 – 22 February 1958), better known as Maulana Azad (Note: The word Maulana is an honorific title meaning 'Our Master' and he had adopted Azad (Free) as his pen name) and sometimes referred as Abul Kalam Azad, was an Indian writer, activist of the Indian independence movement and statesman.
-A senior leader of the Indian National Congress, following India's independence, he became the first Minister of Education in the Indian government.
+Abul Kalam Ghulam Muhiyuddin (Note:) (11 November 1888 – 22 February 1958), better known as Maulana Azad (Note: The word Maulana is an honorific title meaning 'Our Master' and he had adopted Azad (Free) as his pen name) and sometimes referred to as Abul Kalam Azad, was an Indian writer, activist of the Indian independence movement and statesman.
+A senior leader of the Indian National Congress, following India's independence, he became the first and the longest serving Minister of Education in the Indian government.
 His contribution to establishing the education foundation in India is recognised by celebrating his birthday as National Education Day across India.

 As a young man, Azad composed poetry in Urdu, as well as treatises on religion and philosophy.
 He rose to prominence through his work as a journalist, publishing works critical of the British Raj and espousing the causes of Indian nationalism.
 Azad became the leader of the Khilafat Movement, during which he came into close contact with the Indian leader Mahatma Gandhi.
 After the failure of the Khilafat Movement, he became closer to the Congress.
 Azad became an enthusiastic supporter of Gandhi's ideas of non-violent civil disobedience, and worked to organise the non-co-operation movement in protest of the 1919 Rowlatt Acts.
 Azad committed himself to Gandhi's ideals, including promoting Swadeshi (indigenous) products and the cause of Swaraj (Self-rule) for India.
 In 1923, at an age of 35, he became the youngest person to serve as the President of the Indian National Congress.

 In October 1920, Azad was elected as a member of foundation committee to establish Jamia Millia Islamia at Aligarh in U. P. without taking help from British colonial government.
 He assisted in shifting the campus of the university from Aligarh to New Delhi in 1934.
 The main gate (Gate No. 7) to the main campus of the university is named after him.

 Azad was one of the main organizers of the Dharasana Satyagraha in 1931, and emerged as one of the most important national leaders of the time, prominently leading the causes of Hindu–Muslim unity as well as espousing secularism and socialism.
 He served as Congress president from 1940 to 1945, during which the Quit India rebellion was launched.
 Azad was imprisoned, together with the entire Congress leadership.
 He also worked for Hindu–Muslim unity through the Al-Hilal newspaper.